0xHanan/dotfiles/README.md

 dotfiles repository.
-To close follow the tutorial at: https://www.atlassian.com/git/tutorials/dotfiles
+To clone follow the tutorial at: https://www.atlassian.com/git/tutorials/dotfiles